Updated: May 6, 2021

 And like most of you, I’ve had my share of weird colleagues, gossip-loving officemates, arrogant bosses, and many other personalities.

-The people skills I learned in those years has definitely helped me in facing the diverse personalities of clients, suppliers, and peers that I meet and work with regularly.
+The people skills I learned in those years have definitely helped me in facing the diverse personalities of clients, suppliers, and peers that I meet and work with regularly.

 4. Cash is king.